CLI Reference

 OperationArgumentsDescription

-add_entitymodule, name, [namespace], [description]Create a new entity in the specified module.
+add_entitymodule, name, [namespace], [description], [region]Create a new entity in the specified module.
 Auto-creates an id integer PK field from the framework template.
-Do not add PK manually.
+Do not add PK manually. region places the entity inside one of the module's regions (by the region's caption).

 update_entityentity, [name], [namespace], [description]Update properties of an existing entity